 - Scheduled to win opps - count of opportunities scheduled to close in a given period

-An additional raw metric, there are additional metrics normally grouped with conversion rates including:
+There are additional metrics normally grouped with conversion rates to help understand sales rep performance including:

 - Bookings, the dollar value of opportunities closed to date in the period.

-- Commit Bookings (dollar value of bookings committed by the sales rep that actually closed)
+- Commit Bookings (bookings committed by the sales rep that actually closed)

-- Commit Win Rate - the actual percentage of opportunities committed to and won vs all committed opportunities.
+- Commit Win Rate - percent of opportunities committed and won vs all committed opportunities.

-- Commit $ - total value of all opportunities committed by the sales rep to close in this sales period.
+- Commit $ - opportunities committed by the sales rep to close this period.

-At the best level the system provides a sales rep coaching report that includes all the necessary metrics plus the interpretation of those metrics to coach the sales rep. The image below provides an example of those interpretations along with training links to help the sales rep learn how to create better results in the future via Brainshark.:
+At the best level the system provides a sales rep coaching report that includes all the necessary metrics identified above plus the interpretation of those metrics to coach the sales rep and peer to peer analysis of the sales reps compared to other sales reps.
+The first image below provides an example of those interpretations along with training links to help the sales rep learn how to create better results in the future via Brainshark.: